-From the start, Countess Mountbatten Hospice was committed to providing modern specialist palliative care, not just through provision of beds, but through integrated support for carers and hospital staff as well as patients.
+From the start, Countess Mountbatten Hospice was committed to providing modern specialist palliative care, not just through the provision of beds but through integrated support for carers and hospital staff as well as patients.

-It provides care for people in its Day Care Unit, a 27 bed inpatient unit and out in the community – either in their home or in a care home setting.
+It provides care for people in its 27-bed inpatient unit and out in the community – either in their home or in a care home setting.

 In September 2018, it was announced that Mountbatten Hospice on the Isle of Wight would lead a new ground-breaking partnership with Countess Mountbatten.

 The partnership between the two was created to enable the West End hospice to developing its services as an independent charity, rather than being run by the NHS.